HuangJingGitHub/HuangJingGitHub.github.io/_pages/about.md

 I completed my Ph.D. in the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong in 2023, as a member of [Bioinspired Robotics & Medical Technology Group (BMT)](https://biomedirobotics.com/) under Sam's supervision.
 I was visiting [SU Lab](https://cseweb.ucsd.edu/~haosu/) at UCSD in 2024.
 Before that, I obtained my bachelor's degree in mechanical and automotive engineering from Tsinghua University in 2017.

 My research interests mainly lie in robot manipulation, robot vision, and motion and path planning.
-Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions and sampling-based planning methods.
+Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions and optimal planning methods.
 I am now actively exploring techniques that would enable more general deployment of robotics.

 <!---However, I am currently a robotics researcher, not an embodied AI researcher.--->